 - Maintenance of milk production: the mammary gland receives stimulation from the breast pump quite differently from the direct breastfeeding of the baby and maintaining milk production for many months becomes really hard.
 The first difficulties appear with the growth spurt (breastfeeding crisis or high-frequency days) at three months of the baby’s age, where milk production is usually adjusted a lot and it is likely that you begin to have difficulties expressing your milk easily.

-- Fatigue and tiredness: without any doubt, the exhaustion in this processes is an extra difficulty, since on top of the attention and care for the baby it you need to add extra time to express, store and handle the milk.
+- Fatigue and tiredness: without any doubt, the exhaustion in this process is an extra difficulty, since on top of the attention and care for the baby you need to add extra time to express, store and handle the milk.
 It is likely that at some point in the process of exclusive pumping you will feel that it is time to stop.

 What do I need?

 - Support: You certainly need a lot of support and understanding from everyone around you.
 Often mothers receive unfortunate comments about not needing to express their milk.
 Having an environment that embraces and understands this desire is important in maintaining indirect breastfeeding.

 - Information: The conservation and handling of breast milk is another learning process in this type of lactation.